Say it loud - I'm elitist and proud

 Yes, those initials mean someting to me too: and if Malkovich is a failed actor, the ne'er-do-well product of a famous acting family, that's cause for concern.

-To put my position seriously, once more.
+He continues: To put my position seriously, once more.
 Any political death threat, whether or not there is any intention of carrying out, is an attack on democracy, and should be condemned unequivocally.

-OK, let's be serious.
-[Groan.]
+OK, let's be serious. [ Groan.]
 Certainly, if such things are said in political debate, they damage democracy.
 The fact that they were said at the Cambridge Union sounds impressive - after all, its Oxford equivalent is one of the world's great debating societies.
 But look at their events last term: a whisky tasting, a Ben & Jerry's Ice Cream tasting, a ball dress sale, and as keynote speaker in Week 4, Ulrika Jonsson, former Good Morning Britain weathergirl and recent Kumars at Number 42 guest.
 This is The Great and The Good?

 Sunday, June 30, 2002